 Knowledge is key.
 Be aware of what is inside your furniture and what options are available to help avoid VOC's or Chemical Flame retardants.
 You have healthier options available such as purchasing solid wood furniture or selecting water based low VOC paints or stains when purchasing wood furniture.
 As far as mattresses, there are chemical free as well as organic mattresses available at affordable prices.

-Click to learn more about Indoor Health
+Click to learn more about What Causes Poor Indoor Air Quality?

 Everything You Need To Know About Futons